 But back in 2005, his first assignment with the cybercrime division at the FBI was to hang out on the underground sites where stolen credit cards are bought and sold.
 By 2006, he would be running one of the biggest underground sites on the Internet.

 The first thing Mularski had to do was come up with his hacker handle.
 He chose Master Splyntr, after the name of an underground rat in the Teenage Mutant Ninja Turtles.

-Mularkski had to create an entire back story for Master Splyntr in order to get the criminals on the sites to trust him.
-So he contacted an anti-spam organization and got them to list his name as a Polish spam king.
+Mularkski had to create an entire backstory for Master Splyntr to get the criminals on the sites to trust him.
+So he contacted an anti-spam organization and got it to list his name as a Polish spam king.
 If you Googled his nickname, he would come up as a notorious spammer, known for buying stolen credit card information.